Vonage/vonage-video-js-api-network-test/sample/README.md

-OpenTok Network Test sample app
+Vonage Video API Network Test sample app
 ===============================

-This sample uses the opentok-network-test-js module to check connectivity to OpenTok servers and test session quality.
+This sample uses the opentok-network-test-js module to check connectivity to Vonage Video API servers and test session quality.

 ## Configuring the app:

 Make a copy of the /sample/src/js/configSample.js file, saving it to sample/src/js/config.js.
 Edit the properties in that file:

-* `apiKey` -- The API key corresponding to the OpenTok project the app uses.
+* `applicationId` -- The application ID corresponding to the Vonage Video API project the app uses.

 * `sessionId` -- A test session ID.